svub/nunya/_SETUP.md

   * View on Secret Localhost block explorer
   * Reference https://docs.scrt.network/secret-network-documentation/development/readme-1/compile-and-deploy

-  * Next: Assuming that the EVM contracts NunyaBusiness and Gateway have already been deployed on localhost, then skip to [requestValue](#requestValue).
+  * NEXT: Assuming that the EVM contracts NunyaBusiness and Gateway have already been deployed on localhost, then skip to [requestValue](#request-value), otherwise go through [Setup Frontend](#setup-frontend) first.

 * IGNORE - Option B:
 ```